Skip to content

 pay transparency

 Pay transparency has been a hot topic of conversation lately.
-Companies based or operating in a number of states, including California and Colorado, have had to adapt their practices to comply with recently enacted pay transparency laws, many of which came into effect at the start of this year.
+Companies based or operating in a number of states, including California and Colorado, have had to adapt their practices to comply with recently enacted pay transparency laws, many of which came into effect at the start of 2024.

 Although this wave of new legislation has met a bit of a rocky start, there’s no denying that these changes will have a positive impact on US employment practices.
 In fact, according to SHRM, 79% of employees are in support of this initiative to improve pay equality.
 However, despite all this, many employers are still not prepared for pay transparency.